 Several factors exist that could influence our future financial performance, some of which are described in Item 1A, Risk Factors.
-They should be considered in connection with forward-looking statements contained in this report, or otherwise made by or on behalf of us, since these factors could cause actual results and conditions to differ materially from those set out in such forward-looking statements.
+They should be considered in connection with forward-looking statements contained in this Annual Report, or otherwise made by or on behalf of us, since these factors could cause actual results and conditions to differ materially from those set out in such forward-looking statements.

-In the fourth quarter of 2019, we completed the previously announced sale of assets and contracts of PESCO and recorded a pre-tax gain of \$7.3 million (\$5.4 million after tax).
-As a result, PESCO's results for all periods presented have been separately reported as discontinued operations and its assets and liabilities have been reclassified as held for sale where applicable.
+In the fourth quarter of 2019, we completed the sale of the assets and contracts of PESCO.
+As a result, PESCO's results for all periods presented have been separately reported as discontinued operations.